hultenvp/solis-sensor/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

 >❗As from release 4.0.0 the legacy Ginlong v2 API support has been removed.
-If you still use the integration for some MyEvolvecloud legacy endpoint ising v2 then stick to the v3.x versions or fork
+If you still use the integration for some MyEvolvecloud legacy endpoint using the v2 API then stick to the v3.x versions or fork

 # SolisCloud sensor integration